 - Operations are in compliance with policies, standards, procedures, and applicable laws and regulations.

 - Resources are acquired economically, used efficiently, and adequately protected.

 - Quality and continuous improvement are fostered in the organization’s control process.

 - Significant legislative or regulatory issues impacting the organization are recognized and addressed properly.

-The Internal Audit Director is appointed by the Board of Regents (BOR) and reports to the Executive Director of the BOR Office.
-University internal audit personnel report directly to the Internal Audit Director and indirectly to the University President.
+The Chief Audit Executive is appointed by the Board of Regents (BOR) and reports to the Executive Director of the BOR Office.
+University internal audit personnel report directly to the Chief Audit Executive and indirectly to the University President.
 Audit activities and reports are communicated to the University President and the BOR.
 This reporting relationship promotes independence and provides adequate consideration of audit issues, recommendations, and management action plans.

-The Internal Audit Director and staff should have an impartial, unbiased attitude and avoid conflicts of interest, as well as be independent in fact and appearance.
+The Chief Audit Executive and staff should have an impartial, unbiased attitude and avoid conflicts of interest, as well as be independent in fact and appearance.

-The Internal Audit Director shall be accountable to University management and the BOR to:
+The Chief Audit Executive shall be accountable to University management and the BOR to:

 - Report significant issues related to the processes for controlling the activities of the organization and its affiliates, including potential improvements to those processes, and provide information concerning such issues through resolution.